Connect with others who understand.

 • High cholesterol

-Your doctor can run various imaging and blood tests, and they may need to do a liver biopsy — removal of some liver tissue for examination under a microscope — to figure out exactly what’s going on.
+Your doctor can run various imaging and blood tests and may need to do a liver biopsy to figure out exactly what’s going on.

 Many people don’t suspect PBC or PSC from the symptoms they experience.
 Rather, they find out they have it after being tested for another health issue.
 Members of myPBCteam have shared how they went to the doctor for another issue before finding out about PBC.